rOpenGov/sorvi/vignettes/sorvi_tutorial.md

 ### <a name="provincetranslations"></a>Finnish-English translations

-**Finnish-English translations for province names** (we have not been able to solve all encoding problems yet; suggestions very welcome!):
+**Finnish-English translations for province names** (we have not been able to solve all encoding problems yet; solutions welcome!):

 ```r